PeachyDB-Inc/PeachyDB/README.md

 Contirbuting to the open source as well as other community is an important part of our overall thought process, we have to figure out the details of how to give back to the ecosystem in a way that helps as many people as possible.

-We have to revisit this later as things become clearer.
+We have to revisit this later as we have a better idea on product positioning.